Cyprus at the 2018 Winter Olympics: Background

 The 2018 Winter Olympics were held in Pyeongchang, South Korea, from 9 to 25 February 2018.
 This edition marked the nation's eleventh appearance at the Winter Olympics since its debut at the 1980 Winter Olympics in Lake Placid, United States.
 The nation had never won a medal at the Winter Olympics, with its best performance coming from alpine skier Lina Aristodimou placing 21st in the women's slalom at the 1984 Winter Olympics in Sarajevo.

 Delegation and ceremonies

-Six Cypriot alpine skiers had met the qualification criteria for the 2018 Winter Games but only the athlete who had the least amount of points would qualify.
+Six Cypriot alpine skiers had met the qualification criteria for the 2018 Winter Games but only the athlete who had the fewest number of points would qualify.
 Dinos Lefkaritis would qualify for the nation.
 Accompanying him at the games were his coach Milan Matic, secretary general of the Cyprus Olympic Committee (COC) Charalambos Lottas, and COC executive Giotis Ioannidis.

 The Cypriot delegation came in 75th out of the 91 National Olympic Committees in the 2018 Winter Olympics Parade of Nations within the opening ceremony.
 Lefkaritis solely held the flag for the delegation in the parade.
 At the closing ceremony, he held the flag again.